 The Māori calendar year is guided by the stars and the moon, so new year (Matariki) is traditionally celebrated in mid-winter.
-As Matariki approaches what’s on the horizon for you, your whānau (family) and friends?
+With Matariki just gone, what’s on the horizon for you, your whānau (family) and friends?

 Matariki is a good time to reset and plan for future wellbeing and opportunities.
 What do you want for you and your loved ones?
 How can you plan to grow your money wisely to help get you there?

 Here’s five key things to help guide your investing decisions and take control of your financial wellbeing.

 Do you want to extend your house, build reserves for the unexpected or start your own business?
 Having clear goals in mind can really help you stay on track.